aryapatil7089/Macroeconomic-Resilience-Engine/README.md

 *   **Total Reserves:** Central bank holdings of foreign currencies and gold.

 ## 🚀 How to Run Locally
-1. Clone this repository: `git clone https://github.com/yourusername/macroeconomic-resilience-engine.git`
+1. Clone this repository: `git clone https://github.com/aryapatil7089/Macroeconomic-Resilience-Engine.git`
-2. Download the `/data` folder and the `.twbx` file.
+2. Download the `cleaned_world_bank_data.csv` file and the `macroeconomics.twbx` file.
-3. Open `Macroeconomic_Resilience_Engine.twbx` using Tableau Desktop or the free Tableau Reader.
+3. Open `macroeconomics.twbx` using Tableau Desktop or the free Tableau Reader.